-SMOKING
+SMOKING AND VAPING

-Smoking on school premises and in the grounds is forbidden at all times.
-Smoking is forbidden on any school trip or activity, when the student is representing the College or any time when a student is in uniform.
+Smoking and vaping on school premises and in the grounds are forbidden at all times.
+Smoking and vaping are forbidden on any school trip or activity, when the student is representing the College or any time when a student is in uniform.

-If a student is found to have been smoking, the Head of Year will be informed.
+If a student is found to have been smoking or vaping, the Head of Year will be informed.